Asynchronous Fully-Decentralized SGD in the Cluster-Based Model: Introduction

+The algorithm for strongly-convex functions does not rely on communication within clusters and it applies to general message-passing systems.
+Even more importantly, {the algorithm works even if the system partitions, that is, the computation proceeds within disjoint sets of processes}.
+Roughly, since $Q$ is strongly convex, it has a single minimum, and thus, all processes will independently converge to this minimum.

-Somewhat surprisingly, this algorithm makes no assumption about the ratio between the number of failures $f$ and the number of processes $n$ (only that $f < n$). \emph{Our second main contribution} (Section~\ref{section:impossibility}) shows that this does not hold in general, when $Q$ is not strongly convex: for some functions, any SGD algorithm requires that at least a majority of the clusters contain at least one nonfaulty process.
-In the special case of singleton clusters, i.e., when communication is only through message passing, this reduces to assuming that $n>2f$.
+\emph{Our second main contribution} (Theorem~\ref{thm:thmlb}) shows that in general, when $Q$ is not strongly convex, any SGD algorithm requires that the set of non-failed processes \emph{represents} a majority of the processes, when a process represents all the processes in its cluster.
+In the special case where communication is only through message passing, this reduces to {requiring that the number of processes $n$ is larger than $2f$}.

-\emph{Our third main contribution} (Section~\ref{section:non convex}) is a general SGD algorithm, under the assumption that at least a majority of the clusters contain at least one nonfaulty process.
-It has a weaker convergence guarantee, with an additional term, denoted $\Delta$, depending on the difference between the learning parameters of the different processes during the algorithm execution.
+\emph{Our third main contribution} is a general SGD algorithm, under the same assumption that the set of non-failed processes represents a majority of the processes.
+It has a weaker convergence guarantee, relative to the baseline, with an additional term $\Delta$, depending on the difference between the learning parameters of the different processes during the algorithm execution.
+We show that if $Q$ is a smooth function, then the convergence rate of the algorithm after $T$ iterations with parameter $\thresh \leq n-f$ is $\mathcal{O} \parens*{1/{\sqrt{\thresh T}} + T \Delta}$.
+The first term matches the convergence rate achieved in standard analysis for non-convex objectives~\cite{GhadimiL13a}.